-Aerobic exercise is an important part of a well-rounded exercise routine.
-Many different forms of exercise can give you an effective cardiovascular workout, and step aerobics is one of them.
-Step aerobics was introduced in the 1980s as part of the aerobics craze, and is still utilized in gyms and health clubs for a complete body workout.
-Step aerobics can be an intense workout, so consult your doctor for a check-up before you start.
+Step aerobics was introduced in the 1980s as part of the aerobics craze, and it's still popular in gyms and health clubs today.
+Stepping up, over and around an adjustable step to the beat of high-energy music gives you an excellent total-body workout good for burning fat, building muscle and improving your fitness.
+Step aerobics can be an intense workout, however, so consult your doctor for a check-up before you start.

 Video of the Day

 A step aerobics session typically consists of sets of choreographed movements performed on a raised platform.
 The movements are accompanied by music and are designed to work the lower body, upper body, core and cardiovascular system.

 In gyms and health clubs, plastic aerobic steps with nonslip surfaces on the top are used.
 You can adjust the height of these to make the workout easier or more challenging.
 You can do step aerobics at home by creating your own routine or following a video, or as part of a class at your health club.